giuliodondi/kOS-Shuttle_OPS1/README.md

 ## RTLS abort

-### Only works for Shuttles using RS-25D variant at the moment.
-I haven't yet pintpointed which parameter must be adjusted based on engine thrust
+### Works ok with RS-25D variants, behaviour is a bit strange with the lower-thrust RS-25 but I have still been able to perform the abort successfully

+RTLs is triggered if an engine fails before 2280 m/s surface-relative velocity is reached.
+The boundary is called **negative return** and a TAL abort is commanded after that.
-RTLs is triggered if an engine fails between liftoff and MET 225 seconds.
-The actual abort guidance is not activated until the vehicle enters second stage, if the engine goes dow nafter SRB sep, guidance is activated immediately.
+The actual abort guidance is not activated until the vehicle enters second stage, if the engine goes down after SRB sep, guidance is activated immediately.

 The script performs automatically all three phases of RTLS:
 - **Dissipation**, flying outbound for a certain time to waste fuel.
 Guidance is open-loop, limited to pitching up by an angle that depends on the time of engine failure.
 The script uses the PEG algorithm as a predictor to estimate the right time to turn around.
+If RTLS is triggered very close to the negative return boundary, this step is skipped.
 - **Flyback**, where the shuttle points back to the launch site and the outbound trajectory is slowly reversed to bring it home.
 The script uses PEG for guidance all throughout this phase.
 If the initial trajectory entails a large off-plane component to bring the Shuttle back to the target site, PEG will steer sideways, this is normal and reliable as long as the algorithm is converged.
 The target MECO conditions are 78 km altitude and variable distance from the launch site, at a velocity that depends on MECO distance.
 Throttling is used to match Time-To-Go with the time necessary to burn all propellant down to less than 2%.
 Throttling is disabled 60 seconds before MECO as it is a bit unstable, thus the 2% constraint might actually be violated in some cases, but not by much.
 - **Glide-RTLS** activated after MECO and separation, where the Shuttle pitches up to 40° and performs an aerobraking manoeuvre to stabilise the falling trajectory into a more nominal reentry trajectory.